aglantzrbc/rutgers23-project-one/README.md

     •	Create a write-up summarizing the major findings.
 This is to include a heading for each question asked from the data as well as a short description of the findings and any relevant plots.
     •	As a bonus, we were to use at least one API with data pertinent to the primary research questions

-As discovered by a preliminary exploration of recent New York Police Department (NYPD) traffic data made public by the City of New York, most significant vehicular crashes in New York City during the period of study (4/2016 to 7/2022) were caused by *inattentive driving*.
+As discovered by a preliminary exploration of recent New York Police Department (NYPD) traffic data made public by the City of New York, most significant vehicular crashes in New York City during the period of study (4/2016 to 7/2022) were associated with *inattentive driving*.
 We discussed the observable implications of this discovery and asked related questions:

-    •	What is the relative percentage of significant crashes caused by inattentive/distracted driving vs. other causes?
-In other words, is distracted / inattentive driving a little more common than other phenomena as a correlate of vehicular crashes or is it much more common plurality, or even ubiquitous?
+    •	What is the relative percentage of significant crashes associated with inattentive/distracted driving vs. other causes?
+In other words, is distracted / inattentive driving a little more common than other phenomena as a correlate of vehicular crashes or is it much more common, or even ubiquitous?
-    •	Does this relationship hold over time of day: e.g., does the same general percentage of crashes caused by inattentive driving hold during the entire day, and/or the weekday rush hours?.
-    •	Does this relationship hold over time of year: e.g., in the summer as well as the typically icy winter season?
+    •	Does this relationship hold over time of day: e.g., does the same general percentage of crashes contributed to by inattentive driving hold during the entire day, and/or the weekday rush hours?; Also, does this relationship hold over time of year: e.g., in the summer as well as the typically icy winter season?
-    •	Do crashes caused by inattentive driving also result in the most injuries to all classes of persons involved: motorist, pedestrian, and cyclist?
+    •	Do crashes also result in the most injuries to all classes of persons involved: i.e., the motorist only, or pedestrians and cyclists?
-    •	Are vehicular collisions more common for particular kinds of vehicles
-    •	Are vehicular collisions more prevalent in particular boroughs of the city?
+    •	Are vehicular collisions by distracted drivers more common for particular kinds of vehicles?
+Are they more prevalent in particular boroughs of the city?

 The importance of this study is as follows: